Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 Seasoned homemade pretzels stacked on a black plate.

-Pretzels are just for the mall anymore!
-You know what I’m talking about … and if you don’t, chances are I just aged myself!
-I love(d) the mall pretzels because they are so soft and chewy, and the variety of variety of flavors available.
+Pretzels are not just for the mall anymore!
+You know what I’m talking about … and if you don’t, I just aged myself!
+I love(d) the mall pretzels because they are soft and chewy, and the variety of flavors available.
+Good news – you can recreate those mall memories right at home with this easy pretzel recipe!

 • Simple Ingredients – You only need a few ingredients to make the pretzels, and you may already have them in our pantry: flour, yeast, salt, and sugar.

-• Simple Yeast Dough – This is one bread recipe where you shouldn’t be intimidated about the kneading and proofing process of the yeast dough.
-Though, if you have already mastered my homemade bagels and flaky croissants, these pretzels will be a breeze!
+• Simple Yeast Dough – This is one bread recipe where you shouldn’t be intimidated by the kneading and proofing process of the dough.
+However, if you have already mastered my easy kalamata olive bread and homemade seasoned bagels, these pretzels will be a breeze!

 • Shaping The Dough Is Fun – Making the pretzel shape is easier than tying a bow, and once you have made one pretzel, you’ll be a whiz!
 But if you are uncertain, I’ve added a helpful link in the recipe.